-Planck’s distance from L2 is similar to that of the Moon from Earth: the average distance of the satellite from L2 is about 400 000 km and one full orbit will take six months to complete.
+Planck’s distance from L2 was similar to that of the Moon from Earth: the average distance of the satellite from L2 was about 400 000 km and one full orbit took six months to complete.

-Because of this large orbit, Planck’s distance to Earth will vary between 1.4 and 1.6 million km.
-As orbits around L2 are unstable and subtle disturbances will cause the satellite to drift away, Planck will have to perform small orbit correction manoeuvres every month.
+Because of this large orbit, Planck’s distance to Earth will varied between 1.4 and 1.6 million km.
+As orbits around L2 are unstable and subtle disturbances cause satellites to drift, Planck had to perform small orbit correction manoeuvres every month.

-During the routine phase, Planck is being operated by the Flight Control Team at the Mission Operations Centre (MOC) at ESA’s European Space Operations Centre (ESOC), Darmstadt, Germany.
+During the routine phase, Planck was operated by the Flight Control Team at the Mission Operations Centre (MOC) at ESA’s European Space Operations Centre (ESOC), Darmstadt, Germany.

-The team maintains all necessary contact with Planck using ESA’s New Norcia and Cebreros deep space antennas.
-The team is also responsible for the health and safety of the spacecraft.
+The team maintained all necessary contact with Planck using ESA’s New Norcia and Cebreros deep space antennas.
+The team was also responsible for the health and safety of the spacecraft.
 From its orbit around L2, it takes about 10 seconds for Planck to communicate with Earth (two-way signal travel time).

 The satellite carries out science observations continuously, and the data collected are recorded on board.
 Planck communicates with Earth for about three hours each day, during which time the team downloads the acquired data and uploads new commands for execution on the following day.

-The Planck science office, located at ESA’s European Space Astronomy Centre (ESAC), Spain, chooses the planned pointings for the spacecraft that make up the sky survey.
-These inputs are then translated into a schedule of observations which is used to produce the mission operations timeline.
+The Planck science office, located at ESA’s European Space Astronomy Centre (ESAC), Spain, chose the planned pointings for the spacecraft that made up the sky survey.
+These inputs were then translated into a schedule of observations which was used to produce the mission operations timeline.

-The science office also collects the daily and weekly reports that the instrument teams produce concerning the quality of the science data acquired, in order to track the progress of the survey.
+The science office also collected the daily and weekly reports that the instrument teams produced concerning the quality of the science data acquired, in order to track the progress of the survey.

-Science data are downloaded to the Estrack receiving station on Earth at a rate of 1.5 Mbits/s and routed to the MOC at ESOC.
-From there, the data are sent to the instrument data processing centres, where they are processed and analysed.
-The relevant satellite and scientific data are also sent to the instrument operations centres where they are used to monitor and optimise instrument performance.
+Science data were downloaded to the Estrack receiving station on Earth at a rate of 1.5 Mbits/s and routed to the MOC at ESOC.
+From there, the data were sent to the instrument data processing centres, where they were processed and analysed.
+The relevant satellite and scientific data were also sent to the instrument operations centres where they were used to monitor and optimise instrument performance.

-The data processing centre and the instrument operations centre for the HFI are located at the Institut d’Astrophysique de Paris, France, and Institut d’Astrophysique Spatiale d’Orsay, France, respectively, whereas those for the LFI are located at the Osservatorio Astronomico di Trieste, Italy.
+The data processing centre and the instrument operations centre for the HFI were located at the Institut d’Astrophysique de Paris, France, and Institut d’Astrophysique Spatiale d’Orsay, France, respectively, whereas those for the LFI were located at the Osservatorio Astronomico di Trieste, Italy.